RUS Electric Program

 What are the eligible activities and investments?

-The proposed rule will allow RUS to finance:
+The final rule allows RUS to finance:

 • All energy efficiency measures on a consumer premises